3BioCompBio/AbAgym/README.md

-There are 4 files:
-- `AbAgym_data_full.csv`, which contains ~576k data points, including redundant mutations in homo-oligomeric PDB structures (ie structures that contain multiple copies of the same chain).
-- `AbAgym_data_non-redundant.csv`, which contains ~335k non-redundant data points, with redundant mutations in homo-oligomeric PDB structures combined into a single row, which corresponds to the biological reality of the experiment.
-- `AbAgym_metadata.csv`, which contains general information about the 67 DMS datasets.
-- `PDB_files.zip` which contains the PDB structures associated with each DMS dataset.

-We also include two additional files that simply correspond to the subset of interface residues in the full and non-redundant datasets, where interface residues are determined using a 6 Å distance thresold on the `closest_interface_atom_distance` column.

-The score of each mutation is given by the `DMS_score` column. **It is not an experimental ddG value**, but rather a score that captures the change in binding affinity upon mutation.
-As noted in our publication, the range of the score differs between DMS datasets, and it is therefore crucial to **normalize** the score before using it to, for example, train a machine learning predictor for antibody binding optimization.
-For example, you coud use the `DMS_score_range` column from the metadata table to help you normalize each DMS dataset.
-Also note that experiments with a DMS_score_range of [0/1] only capture destabilizing vs non-destabilizing mutations, and therefore non-destabilizing mutations are a combination of neutral and stabilizing mutations.

 # 🧬 AbAgym: A Curated Dataset for Antibody-Antigen Mutations

 Welcome to **AbAgym**, a manually curated repository containing 67 deep mutational scanning (DMS) datasets on antibody-antigen complexes.
 This resource includes over **335,000 non-redundant mutations**, along with structural data, to support the development and evaluation of computational methods for antibody design and immune escape prediction.